Annual Resolutions for Canadian Corporations: What They Are and When to Sign

 - That the financial statements for the year have been reviewed

-- That the corporation's accountant or lawyer is reappointed for the upcoming year
+- That the corporation's accountant or auditor is reappointed for the upcoming year

 In substance, annual resolutions say: "The company is still running, these are the people running it, and we've reviewed how the past year went."